luisqui/MoviesREST/README.md

 # How to install

-Download or clone the repository and use the npm install to get the node modules
+Download or clone the repository and use the npm install to get the node modules Install the sweetalert2 module with npm install sweetalert2

 In case of you get the CORS error, i solved that installing the chrome extention: